-The Lounge Suit Dress Code: How To Get It Right In 2022
+The Lounge Suit Dress Code: How To Get It Right In 2024

 In recent seasons, a much fuller trouser leg has been seen on the runways of Louis Vuitton et al. as a smarter answer to the loose oversized silhouettes of streetwear.
 Personally, we love the look as a means of wearing the suit in a smart casual context, but you probably won’t get away with it in a traditional office environment.

-Styling the lounge suit is a very subjective business and suffice to say everyone has their own take on it.
+Styling and adhering to the modern lounge suit dress code is a very subjective business and suffice to say everyone has their own take on it.
 The classic shirt and tie, despite what you might read, is still the de facto formal configuration and rarely fails to look sophisticated.
 If the intention is to look smart, then complementing the suit with a pair of polished Oxfords is perfect, but for something more flamboyant we’d highly recommend a pair of single or double monks in burnished calfskin, too.

 For a more casual approach, swap in a pair of loafers and opt for a knitted merino wool or silk polo shirt with a soft-rolled or flat collar in the summer, or a fine-gauge crew neck or turtleneck knit in the winter.
-Keep the tones muted – navy, black and charcoal – for a chic aesthetic, or add in a bold splash of colour if you want to make more of a statement.
+Keep the tones muted – navy, black and charcoal – for a chic aesthetic, or add in a bold splash of colour if you want to make more of a statement, such as for a cocktail attire dress code.

 Next along the casual spectrum, is the plain tee and sneakers combination.
 Boxier suits with fuller legs are much better suited to wearing with sneakers than a more traditional fitted suit with tapered trousers.
 Take a look at recent collections by the likes of Louis Vuitton, Lemaire and Zegna for slick examples of adding that streetwear touch to loose, relaxed tailoring silhouettes.